arthlimchiu/tip-jar/README.md

 ### Heavy Usage #1
 Creating a custom inner shadow modifier for the custom textfields in the calculator screen.

 ![](images/gemini_1.png)

 ### Heavy Usage #2
 Creating a circle background instead of a circle border so that the shape will not expand.
-Used this on the plus(+) and minus(-) buttons in the "How many people?" section
+Used this on the plus(+) and minus(-) buttons in the "How many people?" section.

 ![](images/gemini_2.png)

 ### Heavy Usage #3
 Used what I found in this Gemini answer to further improve the text field experience in Calculator screen especially when it's formatted behind the scenes.

 ![](images/gemini_3.png)

 ### Heavy Usage #4
 Used this answer to understand how gradient is created in Jetpack Compose and applied to the orange button in Calculator screen.

 ![](images/gemini_4.png)